 - Ensure your student names are spelled correctly (Double-Click the portrait and then click the 'pencil' tool next to the tagged name to edit it)

 - Delete any duplicate portraits, or remove any unneeded portraits.

 -Specify your Teacher Portraits if you want them to flow first on the page (double-click on the portrait in the Image Library, and then open the 'Details' tab.
 Use the 'Type' drop-down to specify the image as a Teacher, Assistant, Other or Student).
 This will determine the order they flow, bypassing Alphabetical order.

-- Add No Photo Available's (Placeholder image) for any student who did not take a photo so they will flow with the class.
+- Add No Photo Available (Placeholder image) for any student who did not take a photo so they will flow with the class.

 Now that your images have been uploaded and sorted correctly, it's time to plan your portrait page layouts.
 You'll want to add a Flow Element to your portrait pages.

-Drag-and-drop any of these portrait templates to your yearbook pages.
-Experiment by choosing different options until you've found one you like.
+Drag and drop any of these portrait templates to your yearbook pages.
+Experiment by choosing different options until you've found the one you like.